What is a Parenting Plan Attorney?

 When parents have legal custody, they can make important decisions for their children regarding education, religion, healthcare, and other important decisions.

 Physical custody determines who the children will live with.
 Arizona courts always order parents to share 50/50 custody of their children, unless there are special circumstances.
-There are many variations of schedules when it comes to joint custody; the Arizona court system provides several plan ideas for parenting time in their guide for parents.
+There are many variations of schedules when it comes to joint custody; the Arizona court system provides several plan ideas for parenting time in its guide for parents.

 Every divorce or separation is different, and sometimes that means that there will be special circumstances you will need to consider.
 If there are especially stressful circumstances such as domestic violence, child abuse, drug or alcohol addiction, mental or psychological disorders, etc., utilizing legal guidance for your case is essential.